- Approx Cost:

 - Course Outline:

-Students will gain knowledge of photographic conventions proceedings and methods.
+Students will gain knowledge of photographic conventions procedures and methods.
 Students present a photographic study to show their understanding of photography as an edited sequence of work.
+From these project based learning episodes students develop their own independant photography practice.

 Internal Achievement Standards: